6 things not to buy during Tennessee’s Sales Tax Holiday weekend

 KNOXVILLE, Tenn.
-(WATE) – Tennessee’s sales tax holiday begins tonight at 12:01 a.m. and lasts through Sunday, but not everything is tax-exempt and what is not might surprise you.
+(WATE) – Tennessee’s sales tax holiday is underway and lasts through Sunday, but not everything is tax-exempt and what is not might surprise you.

 The general rules for Tennessee’s Sales Tax Holiday are items are tax-exempt if they are: